To Hell With Plato

 Noesis v.
 Mimesis

 Effort to perfectly describe the girl in this poem conflated with philosophy and impacted my writing.
-The ideal v. reality has a long history, most notably revealed in Plato’s writings.
+The ideal v. reality has a long history, most notably revealed in Plato.
 According to Plato, Noesis is the knowledge of perfect forms or the essence of a thing and, thus, the most sought knowledge.
 For instance, in this knowledge, a form of love, the perfect love that all other love mimics, exists and should be discovered through reason.
 We should avoid mimicry or Mimesis, such as art, music, poetry, and other imitations of life, because they remove us from the world of perfect forms — according to Plato.

 The mind seemingly perfectly conjures all things, setting a trap that Plato himself became ensnared, and us today, which is the belief in a perfect idea or thing existing within or outside the mind.
 To believe a state of perfect reality overlooks the unknown variables and minutia ever impacting a thing’s state.